-Every morning before school begins, the principal and day custodian inspect facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian and two evening custodians (one full-time and one part-time) are assigned to Mound Elementary School.
+Every morning before school begins, the day custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
+One day custodian and two evening custodians are assigned to A.T.L.A.S.
+Elementary School.
 The day custodian is responsible for:

 - Restrooms

-- · Cafeteria Setup/Cleanup
+- Cafeteria Setup/Cleanup

-- Office Areas

-- Routine Maintenance
+- · General Cleaning and Custodial Functions

-Restrooms are checked throughout the day for cleanliness and subsequently cleaned as needed.
-The evening custodians are responsible for cleaning classrooms and restrooms.
+Restrooms are checked twice a day for cleanliness and subsequently cleaned as needed.
+The evening custodians are responsible for: